Production

 The International Accord is an agreement working on behalf of the fashion industry to improve working conditions in Bangladesh.
 Its goal is for signatories to work together with trade unions to ensure safety in factories.
 We encourage you to read the report summarizing a decade of our work, which we have implemented, including with Accord, at our supplier factories in Bangladesh.

-We regularly subject the factories to external audits, but also to inspections carried out by our auditors permanently based in our Dhaka office.
+We regularly subject the factories to external audits, but also to inspections carried out by our auditors permanently based in our Poland, Bangladesh, China, Turkey and India offices.
 We verify the level of safety of the sewing plant buildings’ construction, electrical solutions, and fire protection.

 LPP Code of Conduct